Yami: You have assembled several creatures! Surely this is a violation?

 Dr. Orpheus: It's just that boys at their age have unchecked desires coursing, nay RAGING AS A TEMPEST WOULD!!
 Through their tingling nethers!

-In his auto-biographical narrative God's Smuggler, Brother Andrew (1928 - ) explains he first learned English by using a Dutch-English Dictionary and The King James Bible (first printed in 1611).
-In his book, he said he once passed on a request for butter as "Thus sayeth the neighbor of Andrew, that thou wouldst be pleased to pass the butter."
-Add into this the fact that he had a Dutch accent of great thickness which provided him with difficult concerns as to pronouncing the "Th" digraph, and one might conclude that those by which he was surrounded may have been caused eminent confusion.
+- In his autobiography God's Smuggler, Brother Andrew (1928 - ) explains that he first learned English by using a Dutch-English Dictionary and the King James Bible.
+He recounts that he once translated "Pass the butter" as "Thus sayeth the neighbor of Andrew, that thou wouldst be pleased to pass the butter?"

-Also true in India and neighbouring counties- to the point that many there pride themselves on speaking 'proper' English, unlike many native speakers- having preserved the accent and syntax as approved just before the dismantling of The British Empire.
+- Also true in India and neighboring countries, to the point that many there pride themselves on speaking "proper" English, having preserved the accent and syntax approved before the dismantling of The British Empire.

-A sort of French equivalent: Guernsey French, AKA Guernesiasis, spoken on the island of Guernsey—a few miles off Normandy, but technically under the British crown (though with independent government).
-It's said to be a version of the northern dialect of French marooned there after the last territory on the European mainland held under the descendants of William the Conquerer fell to France in the 15th century.
-(It's also spoken with a heavy English-ish accent- most Channel Islanders these days speak English anyway- so practically incomprehensible to modern French speakers.
+- A sort of French equivalent: Guernsey French, a.k.a.
+Guernesiais, spoken on the Island of Guernsey (a few miles off Normandy, but technically under the British crown, though with independent government).
+It's said to be a version of the northern dialect of French people marooned there after the last British territory on the European mainland fell to France in the fifteenth century.
+It's also spoken with a heavy English Accent (most Channel Islanders these days speak English anyway), and so practically incomprehensible to modern French speakers.

-Ritual used in Freemasonry is heavy with archaic English usages that often confuse non-members (and even some members!).
+- Masonic rituals are heavy with archaic usages that often confuse non-members (and even some members!).
 Actually understanding what's being said is a more effective password than the actual passwords.